mayer79/confintr/README.md

 - Cramér's V and the non-centrality parameter of the chi-squared distribution,

-- Pearson-, Spearman-, Kendall correlation coefficients
+- Pearson-, Spearman-, Kendall correlation coefficients.

+The package will be extended in the future.

 ## Installation